dmerejkowsky/blog/content/post/2017-04-08-cmake-visual-studio-and-the-command-line.md

 Well, that's all I've got for today.

+Building Visual Studio projects with CMake and Ninja works quite well if you have build scripts in Python, providing you are willing to run `.bat` scripts, and carefully apply changes to the environment variables.

 Soon I'll try and see how things go with Visual Studio 2017, maybe things will get easier, who knows?